-For individuals interested in harness the potential of Big Data, the perfect answer to them to do so is Hadoop.
-Apache Hadoop, an open-source framework enables us in processing larger datasets by distributing them across many commodity HDFS servers.
+For individuals interested in harnessing the potential of Big Data, the perfect answer to them to do so is Hadoop.
+Apache Hadoop, an open-source framework enables us to process larger datasets by distributing them across many commodity HDFS servers.
 It thus eliminates any dependencies of having high-end hardware, making the whole process economical for the business to implement.

 Organizations of any kind who want to work with Hadoop have come with better choices of enterprise versions of Cloudera vs Hortonworks to choose from.

-The Hadoop Distributed File System (HDFS) helps in breaking down all the incoming data to store them across multiple nodes, the MapReduce component facilitates parallel processing of data across multiple nodes.
+The Hadoop Distributed File System (HDFS) helps in breaking down all the incoming data to store them across multiple nodes, and the MapReduce component facilitates the parallel processing of data across multiple nodes.

 Hadoop is no out-of-the-box solution by any means.
 To build a truly information-driven enterprise, where decisions are taken based on data rather than relying on guesswork, Organizations will require a data management solution that offers not just data governance but also should be able to manage the existing enterprises.
 There should be seamless integration with the existing enterprise infrastructure as well.